The Winston Prouty Center – Past, Present and Future

 What we are doing today

-We have grown from being one of the first preschools in the country educating children with disabilities to a center of excellence for early education and support for child and family development, both on-site and in the community through two primary programs: Community-Based Services, which includes Children’s Integrated Services (CIS), the Early Education Initiative, and Family Supportive Housing (FSH); and the Early Learning Center (ELC).
+We have grown from being one of the first preschools in the country educating children with disabilities to a center of excellence for early education and support for child and family development, both on-site and in the community through two primary programs: Community-Based Services, which includes Children’s Integrated Services (CIS), Child Care Support Services and Family Supportive Housing (FSH); and the Early Learning Center (ELC).

 The Prouty Center works with over 150 families per month through Community-Based Services.
 All families with young children are eligible for Children’s Integrated Services.
-The Prouty Center led the local implementation of this collaborative program and became the state-designated host for CIS, which provides social and education services to families with young children, prenatal through age 6, including Early Intervention (special education birth to 3), maternal child health nursing, and family support, and maintaining contracts for early childhood family mental health (with HCRS) and specialized child care services (with Windham Childcare Association, WCCA).
+The Prouty Center led the local implementation of this collaborative program and became the state-designated host for CIS, which provides social and education services to families with young children, prenatal through age 6, including Early Intervention (special education birth to 3), maternal child health nursing, and family support, and maintaining contracts for early childhood family mental health (with HCRS).
 Prouty convenes a governance team to provide oversight at a community level for this continuum of services.
-This team includes representation from Early Education Services, the Department of Health, the Agency of Human Services, Windham Southeast Supervisory Union Essential Early Education (EEE), HCRS and WCCA.
+This team includes representation from Early Education Services, the Department of Health, the Agency of Human Services, Windham Southeast Supervisory Union Early Childhood Special Education (ECSE) and HCRS.

 Family Supportive Housing is a grant from the state Office of Economic Opportunity awarded after the local Housing Review Team recommended WPC apply on behalf of the community.
 This pilot is targeted to provide support for up to 2 years to families who are homeless and have children up to age 6, with the goal being finding and maintaining stable housing through skill development around parenting, tenancy and financial stability.
 The program can serve 24 to 30 families at a time, and staff work closely with Groundworks Shelter, Brattleboro Housing Authority, Windham and Windsor Housing Trust, Department of Children and Families Economic Services and Family Services (child protection), and Southeastern Vermont Community Action, among others.

 The Early Learning Center serves over 60 families with children 6 weeks to age 5 in an inclusive environment with both typically developing children and children with special needs.
 Over 75% of families receive financial assistance for tuition through the state subsidy system and/or Prouty scholarship.
 Children in protective custody through the Department of Children and Families (DCF) participate regularly in the program.
-ELC staff work closely with providers from CIS, EEE, DCF and WCCA to support this diversity of children successfully.
+ELC staff work closely with providers from CIS, ECSE and DCF to support this diversity of children successfully.

 The Winston Prouty Center of tomorrow needs to expand to meet the growing need for quality services for young children and their families.